 What is a pelvic care session like?

-You might come in with specific issues or problems you want to address, or you might just want to tap into the nourishing connection that comes from settling into your pelvis.
-Either way, I meet your body where it's at.
+Some women come for specific problems they want to address.
+Others want help fully embodying their pelvis after trauma, neglect, or long-term dysfunction.
+I always start by listening to your body.
 Unwinding takes time, and every body is different.
-The first session typically lasts about two hours.
+The first session typically lasts about one and half hours.
 We briefly discuss your medical history and intentions for our time together.
-I tell you which treatments I think would appropriate for you and you get to decide what feels right for you.
-It may be external, internal, or both.
+I will suggest a direction and treatments which may be external, internal, or both.
 You remain clothed or in your unders, depending on what type of work we are doing.
 (Internal work requires no clothing waist down).
-I assess patterns in the structure and energy of your pelvis.
-I will make physical adjustments as we go.
-The depth of the work really depends on what the body is willing to receive.
-If there has been a lot of trauma sometimes the body cannot tolerate much physical touch, and definitely no internal work on the first visit.
+I assess patterns in the structure and energy of your pelvis and will make physical adjustments as we go.
+The depth of the work really depends on what the body is willing to receive on that day.
+If there has been a lot of trauma the body usually cannot tolerate much physical touch, and definitely no internal work on the first visit.
 We may work entirely energetically.
-I like to use at least one nourishing treatment per session whether it's womb massage, a yoni steam or castor oil pack.
+I like to use at least one nourishing treatment per session whether it's abdominal massage, a yoni steam or castor oil pack.
 Most women feel very relaxed and open after a session and enjoy napping or just connecting with the new sensations and shifts.
 Fertility work and significant GYN conditions usually require a series of at least a few sessions to really change fascia, organ and bone patterns.
 Pregnancy and postpartum work can be as frequently as you like but at least one session before birth and shortly afterwards, with follow-ups as needed.
 I instruct you on how to do self-care routines at home.
 Treatment plans including custom herbals are offered for any chronic conditions.

 Do you suggest doing kegels?

 The short answer is no, not uniformly.
 Most women are actually holding too much tension in their pelvic muscles, or have imbalanced tension patterns in which the muscles do not contract evenly.
-Repeatedly contracting the pelvic floor muscles only worsens these patterns and will not rectify a prolapse.
+Repeatedly contracting the pelvic floor muscles tends to worsen these patterns and will not rectify a prolapse.
 My bodywork helps women learn to genuinely relax their pelvic floor so it is not in a constant state of tension.
 Then, the entire pelvic bowl can be in a relaxed but poised state, ready to effectively contract when needed and properly supporting the pelvic organs.
 I do use jade eggs in my practice for many women once we have worked on resolving tension patterns.

 What is Holistic Pelvic Care™ (HPC)?